Skip to main content

 Technical information about this website’s accessibility

-Eequ is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Eequ Ltd is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018, and meeting the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard.

 Compliance status